return42/sphkerneldoc/linux_src_doc/include/linux/iio/trigger_h.rst

     [DRIVER] used for driver specific trigger list

 use_count
-    use count for the trigger
+    [INTERN] use count for the trigger.

 subirq_chip
     [INTERN] associate 'virtual' irq chip.